schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Funded Commune

-A correctional officer pours a resurgence at a emergency pantry.
+A correctional officer pours a resurgence at an emergency pantry.

 ## Pathos